guyirvine/blog/content/posts/what-is-software.md

 date: 2020-06-13T06:55:46+12:00
 ---

+# What Is Software

-Software is an idea follwed by a stream of patches.
+    Software is an idea followed by a stream of patches.